CS-490-Project/covey.town_SSCS490/README.md

 The frontend implements video chat using the [Twilio Programmable Video](https://www.twilio.com/docs/video) API, and that aspect of the interface relies heavily on [Twilio's React Starter App](https://github.com/twilio/twilio-video-app-react).
 Twilio's React Starter App is packaged and reused under the Apache License, 2.0.

 A backend service (in the `townService` directory) implements the application logic: tracking which "towns" are available to be joined, and the state of each of those towns.

+# New Feature: Shared and Default Jukebox Player
+This enhanced version of Covey.Town introduces Jukebox Player which is an interactive space where users can collaboratively create and enjoy shared music playlists using YouTube videos.
+When you enter a jukebox area, you can:
+1. Listen to covey.town's default music
+2. Listen to covey.town's shared playlist music
+3. Search and add music to covey.town's shared playlist music
+4. Experience synchronized playback with everyone in the area
+5. Vote on skip music

+The jukebox player brings a new exciting feature to virtual gatherings, allowing teams to share music during work sessions, host listening parties, or simply create ambiance in their virtual spaces.

 ## Running this app locally